 An Unprecedented Opportunity

-But it’s also about encouraging you as an entrepreneur to understand that you have an unprecedented and truly unique opportunity to jump into the social media ring and master the science of social media strategy in ways that larger companies can’t just yet.
+But it’s also about encouraging you as someone seeking entrepreneurial opportunities to understand that you have an unprecedented and truly unique opportunity to jump into the social media ring and master the science of social media strategy in ways that larger companies can’t just yet.
 They simply lack the flexibility and even the ability to do so, given their size as well as other various constraints, Vaynerchuk explains.

 Today’s entrepreneurs and SMB owners have a distinct advantage in this regard.
 They’re not bogged down by red tape and can make decisions quickly, which is what the science of mastering all the various social platforms is all about.
 “Marketers who put in the effort to really understand the nuances and subtleties of the platforms explored in this book can and will dominate,” he promises.